pradeephubgit/appsignal-docs/source/nodejs/configuration/index.html.md

 ## Minimal required configuration

-The minimal required configuration needed by AppSignal for Node.js are the following items.
+The minimal required configuration needed by AppSignal for Node.js is the following items.
 If they are not present, AppSignal will not send any data to AppSignal.com.

 - A valid Push API Key
 - An application name